freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/logging-a-user-out.english.md

 });
 ```

 Submit your page when you think you've got it right.
+If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/c3eeb8a3ebf855e021fd0c044095a23b'>here</a>.

 </section>